IU-PR/Capstone_project/content/docs/Groups/JustOrgYou/Week_2.md

 architecture primarily revolves around internal components and modules that work together seamlessly to deliver the intended functionality.
-As our To-do app evolves, we remain open to exploring opportunities for integrating with external services when it aligns with our objectives and security considerations, such as Google logging, and so on.
+As our To-do app evolves, we remain open to exploring opportunities for integrating with external services when it aligns with our objectives and security considerations.

 ### Scalability and Performance